Audio

 Press Release

-Zelzeleh is a new project from Momin and Arsani.
-Their collaboration combines vocals inspired by Persian poetry and Punk Rock along with global rhythms that are layered over intricate electronic soundscapes.
-Arsani’s mastery of Persian classical modes (dastgahs) and his evocative vocals merge seamlessly with Momin’s polyrhythmic live-looping.
+Zelzeleh is a new duo consisting of Iranian vocalist Kamyar Arsani (Faraway Ghost) and Indian-born percussionist/producer Ravish Momin (Sunken Cages.)
+Their collaboration combines lyrics inspired by Persian poetry with street rhythms from Mumbai, India, layered over intricate electronic soundscapes.
+Arsani’s mastery of Persian classical modes (dastgahs) and his evocative vocals merge seamlessly with Momin’s polyrhythmic live-looping and electronic drumming.
 Together, they create a unique sound described as “Digital Sufi Music.”
 The duo is signed to Akuphone Records (France) and debuted their full-length album “Ashk Haye Moghevemat” in November 2024.

 Kamyar Arsani is an Iranian multi-instrumentalist, singer and songwriter based in Washington DC.
 Through his solo work and numerous collaborations, Arsani creates music across an array of styles, ranging from classical Persian music to genre-defying electronic experimentation.
 A teacher, performer and scholar of the daf (the Iranian frame drum).
 Arsani has been a featured artist at the Kennedy Center, the Library of Congress, Voice of America, Georgetown University and numerous other stages throughout the region.
-Along with his solo work and collaborations, Arsani is also the singer and lyricist of Time is Fire, a pan-cultural punk band.
+Along with his solo work and collaborations, Arsani is also the singer and lyricist of Punk band Shadow Riot.

 https://drive.google.com/drive/folders/1TiITLiZwMI83mh0w70cNDGs0t1-xda_K?usp=sharing